 2. Consider the gender of the photographer.
 Are you more comfortable being photographed by a man or a woman?

 I’ve been photographed in belly dance costumes by both men and women.
 And when in a Bellydance costume, I have to say that I feel more comfortable being photographed by a woman.
 Hands down!
 Lets be honest….sometimes you need to have candid conversations about your cleavage or underwear positioning, and I am much more comfortable in discussing these topics with a woman.
-I’ve been photographed by wonderful male friends, but with the benefit of hindsight, I have to say that I was definitely a tad comfortable.
+I’ve been photographed by wonderful male friends, but with the benefit of hindsight, I have to say that I was definitely a tad uncomfortable.

 To summarise…..choose whoever you are most comfortable with.
 The camera never lies and it will be blindingly obvious if you are uncomfortable in the shoot.
 You will have wasted your money and a great opportunity.